Download the information sheet here …

 Ototoxic medications, including some over-the-counter drugs such as aspirin in high doses, some antibiotics, and some chemotherapy drugs, can also cause hearing loss.
 Ask your doctor if hearing loss is one of the possible side-effects of a medication and if it is, whether there is a substitute medication that would work just as well for you.

-The winter holidays bring together family and friends.
-Suddenly the size of your household can skyrocket, whether for a few hours or for a few days.
+Visits from family and friends can increase the size of your household for a few hours or for a few days.
 Young children, and older adults, may now be part of your household.
 The company brings warmth, laughter and special memories.
 It can also introduce hazards you haven’t considered during the year.
 Take a look at your home through the eyes of your visitors:

-Speaking of pets, do your holiday decorations include plants that are poisonous?
+- Speaking of pets, do your holiday decorations include plants that are poisonous?
 Most people believe poinsettias are the most dangerous to pets.
 But according to veterinarians, poinsettias can cause illness but are unlikely to be fatal.
 Much more dangerous are bulb plants like amaryllis and lilies.
 Holly and mistletoe are also considered moderately to highly toxic to pets.
-Learn more about the signs of pet poisoning here.
+Learn about other plants that can be poisonous for pets here.